A one stop guide to General Paediatric registrar positions in Victoria

 • 43 hours per week for full-time; part-time hours pro-rata

-• Night Medical Lead shifts run from Wednesday to Sunday 21:00 - 09:00 (5 nights in a block), and these positions will be required to work approx 1 week in 5 as night-shifts.
-There are 3 days off post-nights.
+• Night Medical Lead shifts run from Wednesday to Friday 21:00 - 09:00 (3 nights in a block), or Saturday and Sunday (2 nights in a block).
+As per the Enterprise Agreement.

 Senior Staff

-• 25 x inpatient consultants across 4 Gen Med teams
+• 28 x inpatient consultants across 4 General Medicine teams

 • 1 x weekly ward SSU consultant